trasz/test/capv.md

 root  781  0.0  0.1  19102964  2296  -  Is   23:21      0:00.07 sshd: /usr/sbin/ ffffffd0014efc40
 root  840  0.0  0.5   1123268 10956 u0  R+   16:45      0:00.14 ps aux -o vmaddr ffffffd0014ed380
 ```
 The rightmost column, VMADDR, identifies the address space.
-Here you can see PIDs 838, 837,
+Here you can see processes identified
-and 840 sharing the same one - they are colocated.
+by PIDs 838, 837, and 840 are sharing the same space - they are colocated.
+In this case those
+processes don't know anything about colocation; they got colocated opportunistically.

 You can view the address space layout like this:
 ```
 root@cheribsd-riscv64-purecap:~ # procstat -v 837
   PID              START                END PRT    RES PRES REF SHD FLAG  TP PATH